blazair/spacerobotics/assignments/assignment_1/lawny_ws/README.md

 >Assignment 1

-The tutorial code in this repository was used as a reference before it was modified to have the dyynamic rqt parameter changing capabilites [Tutorial code](https://github.com/DREAMS-lab/RAS-SES-598-Space-Robotics-and-AI/blob/main/assignments/first_order_boustrophedon_navigator/first_order_boustrophedon_navigator/boustrophedon_controller.py)
+The tutorial code in this repository was used as a reference before it was modified to have the dynamic rqt parameter changing capabilites [Tutorial code](https://github.com/DREAMS-lab/RAS-SES-598-Space-Robotics-and-AI/blob/main/assignments/first_order_boustrophedon_navigator/first_order_boustrophedon_navigator/boustrophedon_controller.py)

 ## General Notes